We are starting to organize our annual meeting. It will be on July 10th, 2021 and be via Zoom and possibly in person - Stay tuned for details.

 There will be an outdoor social the evening of July 9th.
 Again, stay tuned

-While you are on that website, consider signing up for the Summit county emergency alert system. it can send you a text notification with useful information about conditions specific to the area.
+During this fire season, please consider signing up for the Summit county emergency alert system. it can send you a text notification with useful information about conditions specific to the area.

-Also the Town of Frisco has regulated that those staying in, or visiting Short Term Rentals (STR), are not allowed to park on the street at any time.
+Also the Town of Frisco has regulated that those visiting Short Term Rentals (STR), are not allowed to park on the street at any time.
 See the Town of Frisco STR website for more details.
 Go to our STR page to find out what you can do if you have an issue with a Short Term Rental.

 If you have any feedback, suggestions or troubles, please email me using the Webmaster choice on the Contact Us page.

 (Your Rose Crown Circle Neighbor)

 Website Updated 11 June, 2021

 Hi Neighbors, don't forget that the Parking Amendment in our covenants states that vehicles of any type can't be parked in your yard.
 Additionally, trailers must be stored in the garage.